Health Service Delivery in Resource-poor Settings

-Locations: UW Bothell and Rio Dulce, Guatemala (July 8–23)
+Locations: UW Bothell and Rio Dulce, Guatemala (July 27 - August 11)

 Faculty Director: Dr. Mabel Ezeonwu, firstname.lastname@example.org

 Guatemala is the most populous country in Central America.
 It is home to over 15 million people and more than half of the population is below the national poverty line and 13% of the population lives in extreme poverty.
 Poverty among indigenous groups, which make up more than 40% of the population, averages 73%, with 22% of the indigenous population living in extreme poverty.
 Guatemala struggles in several areas of health and development, including infant, child, and maternal mortality, malnutrition, literacy, and contraceptive awareness and use.
 Nearly one-half of Guatemala's children under age five are chronically malnourished -- one of the highest malnutrition rates in the world.
 This program presents excellent learning opportunities for students and aims to expose students to global development, health systems, global health issues and health care delivery strategies in resource-strapped communities.
 The course utilizes the community as the pedagogical platform and challenges students to view global health care issues holistically in order to understand how in-country health policies are influenced by local and global determinants or factors.

 The course will follow a seminar format.
 There will be open discussions and minimal lectures during classroom meetings.
 Online activities will be based on reflective analysis of the course content.
 Significant amount of time will be devoted to fieldwork and student-led open discussions -- synthesizing field experiences, course readings, and individual/group generated ideas.
 Learning through field observations, active participation in community health promotion activities and team-based problem-solving will be emphasized.

-At the end of the program, students should be able to:
+At the end of the course, students will be able to:

 Analyze the essentials of primary care and health promotion in resource-poor countries